GP2code/NeuroBoosterArray/README.md

 Code for this and implementing the analysis on the NIH Biowulf Cluster (https://hpc.nih.gov) can be found in this repository.

+As a quick note, PLINKv1.9 (https://www.cog-genomics.org/plink2) was used for all LD comparisons w/in superpopulations (r2 > 0.2 w/in 1MB windows), it was also used for allele frequency calcs.

 Summary statistics from this analysis are downloadable from the following link here.

 #### Component 3: Dense Tagging of GWAS regions.

-Using PLINKv1.9 (https://www.cog-genomics.org/plink2), we identified tag SNPS per GWAS hit of interest for each disease of interest included in the following publications:
+Using PLINKv1.9, we identified tag SNPS per GWAS hit of interest for each disease of interest included in the following publications:
 Jansen et al, 2019 https://www.nature.com/articles/s41588-018-0311-9
 Kunkle et al, 2019 https://www.nature.com/articles/s41588-019-0358-2
 Nalls et al, 2019 https://www.biorxiv.org/content/10.1101/388165v3.article-info